Poetry

 Prizes

 C.L.
-Dallat’s poem Love on a Rock won Ireland’s leading poetry competition, the Strokesown International Poetry Competition, in 2006.
-Other prizes include Cardiff International, National/Poetry Society, Bridport, Amnesty International, London Writers, Kent & Sussex & Cheltenham.
+Dallat’s poem Giant won the Keats-Shelley Memorial Prize in 2017, and his Love on a Rock won Ireland’s leading poetry competition, the Strokesown International Poetry Competition, in 2006.
+Other prizes include Cardiff International, National/Poetry Society, Bridport, Amnesty International, London Writers, Torbay, Kent & Sussex & Cheltenham.

 Publications

-- in literary magazines & journals including TLS, Guardian, Honest Ulsterman, Poetry London, Poetry Ireland, Magma, The Wolf, Verse, Fortnight, Oxford Poetry, New Welsh Review, Metre, Smith’s Knoll, Sunk Island, Southfield, Manifest, GLS, Upstart! & Gairfish;
+- literary magazines & journals including TLS, Guardian, Honest Ulsterman, North, Poetry London, Poetry Ireland, Magma, The Wolf, Verse, Fortnight, Oxford Poetry, New Welsh Review, Metre, Smith’s Knoll, Sunk Island, Southfield, Manifest, GLS, Upstart! & Gairfish

-- in US journals including Cimarron Review, The Best Verse & Pivot;
+- US journals such as Ploughshares, Cimarron Review, The Best Verse, Big City Lit, Ocean State Review & Pivot

 Quotable Quotes